Get all the latest data for Algeria

 What is the 5-year property price forecast for Algeria as of 2026?

-As of early 2026, the estimated cumulative property price growth over the next five years in Algeria is approximately 25% to 45% nationally, with well-connected areas in Algiers potentially reaching 30% to 55%.
+As of early 2026, the estimated cumulative nominal property price growth over the next 5 years in Algeria is around 25% to 45% nationally, with the best-connected areas in Algiers potentially reaching 30% to 55% over the same period.

-The range of 5-year forecasts for Algeria spans from a conservative scenario of around 20% cumulative growth (if oil prices drop and fiscal spending tightens) to an optimistic scenario of 50% or more (if macro conditions stay favorable and infrastructure projects proceed on schedule).
+The range of 5-year scenarios spans from a conservative 20% to 25% cumulative growth (if hydrocarbon revenues weaken significantly and fiscal space tightens) to an optimistic 45% to 55% (if economic conditions remain supportive and infrastructure investment flows as planned).

 Which areas in Algeria will have the best price growth over the next 5 years?